Envirometrix/PredictiveSoilMapping/index.md

 <img src="figures/f0_web.png" width="33%" style="display: block; margin: auto;" />

 This is the online version of the Open Access book: [**Predictive Soil Mapping with R**](https://envirometrix.github.io/PredictiveSoilMapping/).
 Pull requests and general comments are welcome.
-These materials are based on technical tutorials initially developed for [ISRIC’s](http://isric.org/) Global Soil Information Facilities (GSIF) framework for automated soil mapping over the period 2014–2017.
+These materials are based on technical tutorials initially developed by the [ISRIC's](http://isric.org/) Global Soil Information Facilities (GSIF) development team over the period 2014–2017.

 <img alt="Under construction" style="border-width:0" src="images/under-construction_640.png" /><br />**This website is under construction**.
 For news and updates please refer to the [github issues](https://github.com/envirometrix/PredictiveSoilMapping/issues).